 3) Even the most intelligent PhD's make fundamental mistakes, especially when operating outside their field of expertise.

 When it comes to our EMF mitigation practices, the bottom line is:

 1) does the remediation make sound scientific sense,

 2) what are the readings on the EMF Analyzers after EMF shielding has been applied, and

 3) how are my clients and I feeling after we mitigate.

-1) A metal object won't emit RF, but will reflect RF.
+1) A metallic object will not emit RF, but it will reflect RF.
 If there is a reflective surface behind you, then you will also receive the reflection.

 3) Iron Core transformers can also exponentially increase voltage.

 It's not the material.
 Many materials block out RFR.
 It's the application and the fundamental problems with the application that are the problem.
 For example: grounding pads or RFR-blocking clothing.